 The power forward has experience on the international stage.
 Last summer, he played on the USA Basketball U16 team and won a gold medal at the 2019 FIBA Americas U16 Championship.
 He averaged a team second-best 13.8 points per game.

 Smith is expected to go high in the 2022 NBA Draft.
-NBADraftRoom.com ranks him as the seventh-best prospect.
+NBADraftRoom.com ranks him as the eighth-best prospect.
 Until then, the top-five recruit will weigh his college options and continue to refine his game.